-If you’ve written a bestseller or created a newsletter for your group, you’ll probably want to save it somewhere so that you can get to it again for printing or sending by email.
+If you’ve written a bestseller or created a newsletter, you’ll probably want to save it somewhere so that you can get to it again for printing or sending by email.
 You may also have started a document but want to finish it off later.

-This guide explains how to save a document in Microsoft Word 2010.
+This guide explains how to save a document in Microsoft Word Office 365.
 Some steps may be slightly different depending upon your version of Word, go to the Microsoft Support website for details of other versions.

 - A computer with Microsoft Word installed.

 You can save a document at any point as you type it, and it’s very good practice to save every few minutes.
 That way, if your computer crashes before you’ve finished your composition, you won’t lose what you’ve typed.